-In this paper, we model a game-theoretic framework to study the economic aspects of WiFi offloading, where we drew the following messages from the analytical and numerical studies: First, WiFi offloading is economically beneficial for both a monopoly provider and users, where the economic gains are not ignorable.
-Also, a simple pricing is enough in the sense that two-tier and volume-based pricing do not increase the revenue and the net-utilities for higher offloading chances, which is true as of now and in the future, when more WiFi APs are expected to be deployed.
+In this paper, we model a game-theoretic framework to study the economic aspects of WiFi offloading, where we drew the following messages from the analytical and numerical studies: (a) WiFi offloading is economically beneficial for both the provider and users, where the increase ranges from 21% to 152% in the provider revenue and from 73% to 319% in the users' surplus. (b) The revenue gain from on-the-spot to delayed offloading is similar to that generated by the network upgrade from 3G to 4G. (c) The revenue increase of complex pricing schemes (such as two-tier from flat, and congestion from volume), becomes smaller for higher offloading chances, which is true as of now and in the future, when more WiFi APs are expected to be deployed.

-Another well-known benefit from WiFi offloading is Smartphone energy reduction, which is shown in [4], [20], [21].
-This is mainly because short range communication (e.g. WiFi) typically has lower energy-per-bit than long range communication (e.g. 3G/4G).
-It is shown that 50-60% of transmission energy can be reduced for 1-hour delay [4].
-Even though we do not There are a few limitations in our work.
+Another well-known benefit from WiFi offloading is transmission energy saving, which is shown in [4], [28].
+It is shown in [4] that 50-60% of transmission energy can be reduced for 1-hour delay, which in turn increases users' battery lifetime.
+Even if we do not consider this benefit in this paper, it is obvious that a user benefits from the increased battery lifetime.

+There are a few limitations in our work.
 Our results rely on the assumption that network traffic has a degree of delay tolerance and users can tolerate some amount of delay, where delay depends on the class of traffic (even if we provide the numerical results of a mixture of users with different delay scenarios, including ones requiring no delay deadline).
-Thus, our results can sometimes be regarded as an upperbound on the economic benefits of WiFi offloading.
-A simple way of reflecting those limitations would be to design a netutility function which jointly captures the happiness by data transmission and the disutility by delay, which we leave as a future work.
-Another future work is to consider multiple providers, where they have different plans to overcome the mobile data explosion (e.g. delayed offloading, network upgrade, and complex pricing).
+Also, some economic parameter values (e.g., willingness to pay and price sensitivity) are arbitrarily chosen from (i) the lack of appropriate measurement data (e.g., cellular providers do not make public the payment of individual users mainly from the privacy of users) and (ii) the difficulty in quantification of parameters (especially for economic parameters).
+Thus, our results can sometimes be regarded as an upper-bound on the economic benefits of WiFi offloading.
+A simple way of reflecting user dissatisfaction from delay would be to design a net-utility function which jointly captures the happiness by data transmission and the disutility by delay such as [8], [9], which we leave as a future work.
+We assume perfect information of user profiles (e.g., willingness to pay, WiFi connection probability), but there can be misinformation of user profiles (as in our simulation result 6) in Section V-B with misinformation in willingness to pay).
+Thus, we regard a Bayesian game model in which information of other players is incomplete, as a future work.
+Another future work is to consider multiple providers, where they have different plans to overcome the mobile data explosion (e.g. delayed offloading, network upgrade, or complex pricing).